PatheticExchange/PatheticExchange/index.md

 This is an option which many will take due to the convenience of KYC exchanges (particularly those who have been 'verified').
 Users attempting this risk having their accounts locked for breaking (potentially unwritten) rules..

-Typically users doing this attempt to put distance between the exchange and their mixed coins by sending through multiple intermediate addresses, this can be done easily with [rocochet](https://www.samouraiwallet.com/ricochet).
+Typically users doing this attempt to put distance between the exchange and their mixed coins by sending through multiple intermediate addresses, this can be done easily with [ricochet](https://www.samouraiwallet.com/ricochet).

 Option 3.
 Stop CoinJoining

 This is the worst option.
-It's not normal for companies to undergo pervasive and indefinite surveillance on paying customers. **Push back.**
+It's not normal for companies to undergo pervasive and indefinite surveillance on paying customers.
+If you comply you are complicit. **Push back.**

 ## Pay With CoinJoin